ibm-cloud-architecture/refarch-cloudnative-backup/README.md

 [2017-06-20 18:15:21,210] [restore : 40] [INFO] Configuration is completed.
 [2017-06-20 18:15:27,839] [restore : 70] [INFO] Restoring the backup that is named 'patrocinio-inventory-mysql' is completed.
 Local and Remote metadata are synchronized, no sync needed.
 ```

+Exit the container by typing `exit`

-* Let's validate that the database now has 12 items.
+* Let's refresh the database data.
 Log on to the MySQL container:

 ```
 kubectl exec -it $MYSQL_ID -- /bin/bash